Hmou05/hmou05.github.io/README.md

 # 🌐 Mohamed Hammou and Sofyane Habboch Project Management Application

 Welcome to the repository for our personal website hosted on [GitHub Pages](https://hmou05.github.io/), [Netlify](https://vallysite.netlify.app/)!
-This site is a collaborative effort showcasing our portfolio, projects, and blog content.
+This site is a collaborative effort showcasing our projects.

 ---